abhipadhy/JSON-AJAX/README.md

 # JSON-AJAX

 INSTRUCTIONS:
-  > RUN THE FOLLOWING CODE IN A SERVER FOR A VALID AJAX REQUEST .
+  > Run the following code in a server for a valid AJAX request. .